Thai military government starts paying rice arrears after months of delays

 "We've started paying around 2 billion baht to farmers by using our own reserve of around 40 billion baht," said Nipat Kuasakul, executive vice-president of the Bank of Agriculture and Agricultural Cooperatives (BAAC), which funds the scheme.

-The government is to borrow another 50 billion baht to help cover total arrears of 90 billion baht owed to around 800,000 farmers.
+The government is to borrow another 50 billion baht ($1.5 billion) to help cover total arrears of 90 billion baht owed to around 800,000 farmers.

 Prasit Boonchoey, head of the Thai Farmers Association, told Reuters that farmers were delighted.